Learning Through Service

 Translating Theory into Practice

 One of the keys to becoming a successful lawyer is experience.
 The Western New England University School of Law offers students a wide variety of options to gain firsthand experience working with clients, writing legal documents, conducting research, and litigating cases.
-Through the nine Law Clinics and over 100 Judicial and Public Interest Externship placements offered by the School, students gain the opportunity to put into practice all of these skills and more.
+Through the seven Law Clinics/Practicums and over 60 Judicial and Public Interest Externship placements offered by the School, students gain the opportunity to put into practice all of these skills and more.

 Clinical Legal Practice Opportunities